Product, CX, and Brand

 I facilitated a half-day workshop

-We reviewed the massive Google Sheet of interview answers as a team, and plotted what people Thought, Felt, Said, & Did—then grouped them according to similarity within each category.
+We reviewed the massive Google Sheet of interview answers as a team, and plotted what people Thought, Felt, Said, and Did—then grouped them according to similarity within each category.

 empathy-mapping.png